plasm0dium/front-end-test/README.md

 Please fork or download this repository to start testing this application

 ## Installation
-Please make sure you node.js on your computer
+Please make sure you install node.js on your computer

 ```
 npm install -g node